 - a pinch of salt

-Are you ready to make some delicious homemade lasagna bolognase?
-So first you have to make Bolognese sauce, this delicious dish made with minced meat and tomato, useful for seasoning any type of pasta, so make plenty.
+Are you ready to make some delicious homemade lasagna bolognese?
+So first you have to make Bolognese sauce, this delicious dish made with minced meat, soffritto and tomato passata, useful for seasoning any type of pasta, so make plenty.

 While Bolognese sauce is cooking, you can make fresh lasagna sheets.
 It will take about an hour.
 Here’s how to do it.